 Black Voters Matter v.
 Byrd

-On May 12, 2022, a trial court temporarily enjoined Florida’s new congressional map, finding that the map violated the Florida Constitution because it diminished the ability of Black voters’ residing in FL-5 to elect their candidate of choice.
+On May 12, 2022, a trial court temporarily enjoined the new congressional map.
 The court ordered the implementation of the plaintiffs’ proposed alternative plan for the 2022 election cycle, but an intermediate appeals court ruled that the trial court did not have discretion to implement that plan.

-In September 2023, a trial judge ruled in favor of the plaintiffs.
-An intermediate appeals court reversed and plaintiffs have asked the Florida Supreme Court to review the case.
+In September 2023, a trial judge ruled in favor of the plaintiffs on a permanent basis, but the intermediate appeals court again reversed.

 Related Commentary